oVirt/ovirt-site/source/blog/2018-07-10-Skydive-With-oVirt.html.md

 * analyzer_FQDN will be the hostname of your analyzer
 * agent_FQDN will be the hostname of the hosts running in oVirt

-3. 'cd git/skydive/contrib/ansible'
+3. `cd git/skydive/contrib/ansible`
-4. 'ansible-playbook -i inventory.file playbook.yml.sample'
+4. `ansible-playbook -i inventory.file playbook.yml.sample`
 5. Open port 8082 on the analyzer host - In the future this port will be opened by default after deploy
 6. Connect to skydive UI http://<analyzer_FQDN>:8082